 - Women’s political leadership.
 Santa Clara County no longer holds the distinction of having the highest concentration of women in policy-making government positions, as it did in the 1980s.
 Developing a pipeline to elected office is critical.
 “We work very hard to bring more women and girls to the tables of decision-making at all levels,” Collins says.

 - Gender-based violence: OWP has long worked to develop strategic efforts to stem “epidemic” domestic violence, human trafficking and sexual assault, says Collins.
 “We want everyone to be safe at home, at school, and in their workplace, especially women and girls.
 We all must feel safe.”

 Big changes at Office of Women’s Policy

 Along with celebrating its 20th anniversary, OWP is on the cusp of other big changes.
-Just as the 20,000-strong Women’s March 2018 was concluding, OWP was preparing to welcome a new director, Protima Pandey; seven-year staff member, Deputy Director, Carla Collins has been promoted to deputy director.
+Just as the 20,000-strong Women’s March 2018 was concluding, OWP was preparing to welcome a new director, Protima Pandey.
+Seven-year staff member Collins has been promoted to deputy director.

 Pandey was until recently the managing attorney of Bay Area Legal Aid’s San Mateo County office and was the regional counsel for immigration for that program.
 She starts at OWP just as the staff is expected to double to 14, thanks to an anticipated increase in the office’s budget.